 Your coffee may start to taste a little “off” even though you’re using the same coffee you’ve been using for a while.
 That’s usually the first indication that you really need to run it through the whole cleaning/descaling cycle.
 You may see the red CLEAN light come on before or shortly after you notice a difference in taste, though.

-Once you see that red light, it’s definitely time to clean it.
-Ideally, though, aim to clean the machine weekly.
+Once you see that red light, it’s definitely time to start the clean cycle.
+Ideally, though, aim to clean the coffee machine weekly.

 Empty out the reservoir, carafe, filter, and filter holder.
 Rinse the parts that could still have coffee residue on them (so basically everything but the water reservoir).

 You don’t need much—or anything special—to clean your Ninja Coffee Bar.
 It’s just:

 - About 1.5 hours to spend at home (You won’t have to monitor your Ninja Coffee Bar that closely the whole time if it’s one with a carafe, but a single-serve model will require more attention throughout the process.)

 - Dish soap and a soft cloth

 - Soft foam brush